E-r-1-c/networking-labs/03-network-services/02-ntp-syslog-and-snmp/README.md

 ## Syslog Event Testing

-A device event was generated by temporarily changing the state of an interface.
+A network event was generated by temporarily changing the state of an interface.

 ```cisco
 interface <INTERFACE>